Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Jaylen Brown included, take the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Boston Celtics, Jaylen Brown included, hit the court versus the Miami Heat at 8:30 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets available for Brown, let's break down some stats and trends to assist you in making good predictions.
+Now let's break down Brown's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Jaylen Brown Prop Bets vs. the Heat